Yordan Alvarez Preview, Player Props: Astros vs. Red Sox

-Yordan Alvarez -- with a slugging percentage of .324 in his past 10 games (including zero homers) -- will be in action for the Houston Astros versus the Boston Red Sox, with Tanner Houck on the mound, on August 22 at 8:10 PM ET.
+The Houston Astros, including Yordan Alvarez (.324 slugging percentage in past 10 games, including zero home run), battle starting pitcher Brayan Bello and the Boston Red Sox at Minute Maid Park, Thursday at 2:10 PM ET.

-In his previous game he had a one-hit performance (1-for-4) against the Red Sox.
+In his most recent appearance, he went 1-for-4 with two RBI against the Red Sox.

 Yordan Alvarez Game Info & Props vs. the Red Sox